bpmn-os/bpmnos-engine/docs/md/data/main.md

 # Data provider
 @page data Data provider

-A @ref BPMNOS::Model::DataProvider "data provider" is responsible for creating @ref BPMNOS::Model::Scenario "scenarios" providing access to all known or anticpated process instances and all known or anticpated attribute values.
+A @ref BPMNOS::Model::DataProvider "data provider" is responsible for creating @ref BPMNOS::Model::Scenario "scenarios" providing access to all known or anticipated process instances and all known or anticipated attribute values.

 ## Static data provider